WICG/html-in-canvas/README.md

 `drawElement(element ...)` takes the CTM (current transform matrix) of the canvas into consideration.
 The image drawn into the canvas is sized to `element`'s border box size; element outsize that bounds (including ink and layout overflow) are clipped.
 The `drawElement(element, x, y, dwidth, dheight)` variant resizes the image of `element`'s subtree to `dwidth` and `dheight`.

 In an addition, a `fireOnEveryPaint` option is added to `ResizeObserverOptions`, allowing script to be notified whenever the drawn elements might have changed their
 DOM state and the canvas should be redrawn.
+The callback to the resize obsever will be called at resize obsever timing, which is after DOM style and layout, but before paint.

 The same element may be drawn multiple times.